TDG-Platform/docs/ENVI_Task_Runner_Inputs.md

 To configure the task runner to switch the file discovery logic, use the `*_format` input port to specify the a supported input raster format.
-Currently the task runner supports all standard DigitalGlobe formats plus`IKONOS`, `Landsat 8`.
+Currently the task runner supports all standard DigitalGlobe formats plus `IKONOS`, and `Landsat 8`.
 The following is an example:

 ```python
 ...